bigfix/developer.bigfix.com/site/reference/types/runlevel.md

 # type: runlevel

-The &lt;runlevel&lt; inspectors refer to a mode of operation in various Unix systems.
+The &lt;runlevel&gt; inspectors refer to a mode of operation in various Unix systems.
 Typically, when a computer enters runlevel zero, it halts and when it enters runlevel six, it reboots.
 The intermediate runlevels differ widely among operating systems.

 # effective time of &lt;runlevel&gt; : time